getkeops/keops/doc/cpp/index.rst

 C++ API for Keops
 =================

-This section documents how to use the KeOps library in C++ codes.
-We provide many examples in `./keops/sandbox/ <https://plmlab.math.cnrs.fr/benjamin.charlier/libkeops/tree/master/keops/sandbox>`_ directory.
+This section documents the use of the KeOps library in C++ codes.
+We provide many examples in the `./keops/sandbox/ <https://plmlab.math.cnrs.fr/benjamin.charlier/libkeops/tree/master/keops/sandbox>`_ directory.

 .. toctree::
    :maxdepth: 2